LakshmiRadhakrishnan09/AWS-Security-Specialist/ContainerServices.md

 - Manage lifecycle of containers
 - Load balance

-ECS Cluster managed by AWS.
+ECS Cluster managed by AWS. \

+**ECS with EC2:Container management by AWS.
+Infrastructure management by you.
+U pay for EC2 even if not used.** \
+**ECS with Fargate: Both container management and Infra management by AWS.Pay as u go.**

 ### ECS with EC2